alkber/suite-pad-android-evaluation/README.md

 the specification).

-If the data is not available from the data store, proxy server would forward the request to load data from a remote url (https://api.myjson.com/bins/xefof).The json payload so received would be given as response for the current request.
+If the data is not available from the data store, proxy server would forward the request to load data from a remote url (https://api.myjson.com/bins/xefof).
+The json payload so received would be given as response for the current request.

 Since data is always available in the data store application, for the demo purpose